What is your experience in the field?

 Throughout my undergrad years I gathered experience working various roles in the Mechanical Engineering field such as engineering intern and lab technician positions.
-After graduating, I became a Mechanical Engineering Associate at Tensentric which is my first full time role.
+I have now been working at Tensentric one year and hope to learn more about the industry!

 What’s the most interesting medical device project you’ve worked on and why?

 Through CSU I have been able to contribute to several projects, though the most interesting has been a medical screening device that would analyze users breathe and attempt to identify markers for various diseases.

 What hobbies or non-work activities are you most passionate about?

 Outside of work I enjoy exploring National Parks and some indoor activities like crocheting, baking, and working on home improvements.

 Where are you from and how did you end up in Colorado?

 Originally, I am from California, but I have lived in Colorado the past 5 years after moving here to go to College at CSU.
 I decided to stay in Colorado in order to explore the outdoors on an adult budget!

 What do you like most about living in Colorado?

 Colorado has the best mountain roads I have ever been on, even my drive to work is filled with views of the Rocky Mountains and it helps to drown out the traffic.